lsdopen/charts/charts/lsdobserve/README.md

 ## Todo
-- SMTP
 - curation for elastic
-- metadata on filebeat
-- ceph dashboards
 - harbor dashboards
-- alerts for alertmanager
 - alertmanager dashbaord
 - Keycloak
 - Dashboards in Elastic or Elastic like dashboards in Grafana